AlexGustafsson/homebridge-wol/README.md

 <a id="configuration"></a>
 ## Configuration

 To make Homebridge aware of the new plugin, you will have to add it to your configuration usually found in `/root/.homebridge/config.json` or `/home/username/.homebridge/config.json`.
 If the file does not exist, you can create it following the [config sample](https://github.com/nfarina/homebridge/blob/master/config-sample.json).
 Somewhere inside that file you should see a key named `accessories`.
-This is where you can add your computer as shown here:
+There you can add configurations like the following.

+Note that these are only examples to showcase the different possible configurations.
+Read through [the configuration section below](#configuration) for detailed information.

  ```json
 "accessories": [